 Alcohol contains hundreds of calories, therefore, leads to weight gain.
 But more than that, it’s highly toxic to the liver.
 The liver’s primary job is to detoxify and metabolize chemicals.
 When you introduce it into the body, the liver metabolizes it with the enzymes, alcohol dehydrogenase (ADH) and aldehyde dehydrogenase (ALDH).
 These enzymes release a substance known as acetaldehyde, which is a toxin to the body’s tissues; it dehydrates your tissues, making it prone to wrinkles and pimples.

 Your skin has a much better chance of thriving when you exclude or reduce your alcohol consumption.
-I had visible differences in my skin tone, and people who’ve known me throughout the journey noticed changes as well.
+I had noticeable differences in my skin tone and texture.

 If you’re thinking of giving the sober life a go for a while, I would say, go for it!
 You’re sure to experience the benefits I’ve highlighted and even more.